tolgacesur/johnny-five-socket-io-arduino/README.md

 Turns on and off a light emitting diode(LED) connected to digital pin 13, when pressing a pushbutton attached to pin 7.

+### Setup and Assemble Arduino
+>**Setup and Assemble Arduino**
+>
+* Recommended Starting Kit: Sparkfun Inventor's Kit
+* Recommended Starting Kit: Sparkfun Inventor's Kit
+* Download Arduino IDE
+* Plug in your Arduino or Arduino compatible microcontroller via USB
+* Open the Arduino IDE, select: File > Examples > Firmata > StandardFirmataPlus
+* StandardFirmataPlus is available in Firmata v2.5.0 or greater
+* Click the "Upload" button.

+If the upload was successful, the board is now prepared and you can close the Arduino IDE.

 ### Fritzing diagram
 >**Fritzing diagram:** [button-bumper.fzz][2]
 >